 Everyone who files for bankruptcy is expected to do so in good faith.
 That is, to use the process the way it’s intended to be used—as a way to help debtors get back on their financial feet.
 By contrast, a bad faith filing occurs when someone tries to game or abuse the system for reasons other than improving their finances.

 A bad faith bankruptcy filing can have serious consequences.
 You shouldn’t file for bankruptcy relief if you don’t plan to complete your case or be honest in your paperwork.
 Read on to learn more about bad faith bankruptcy filings

 For more information on filing considerations, see Should I File for Bankruptcy?

-Filing a bankruptcy in bad faith can get you in trouble.
-The consequences of a bad faith filing can vary depending on how egregious your conduct was and whether you own any nonexempt assets.
+Filing for bankruptcy in bad faith can get you in trouble.
+The consequences of a bad faith filing can vary depending on the egregiousness of your conduct.
 But they can include dismissal of your bankruptcy, forever losing the right to discharge debts existing at the time of your filing, and loss of your nonexempt assets.